pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1380-adding_a_thorlab_motor_back_to_sp1k4.rst

 Device Features
 ---------------
-- add back an old motor as a new name-fzp_piranha_rot
+- TMOSpectrometer: add back an old motor as a new name-fzp_piranha_rot

 New Devices
 -----------